nogringo/pigeonv/README.md

 # Pigeon V

-Pigeon V is a simple and light weight app to sync text between your devices.
+Pigeon V is a lightweight app for syncing text between your devices seamlessly.

 ## Features
-- Share text
+- Share Text: Easily share and sync text between devices.
-- No account
+- No Account Required: Use the app without creating an account.
-- End 2 End Encryption
+- End-to-End Encryption: Your data is secure with end-to-end encryption.
-- Real time syncronisation
+- Real-Time Synchronization: Experience instant updates across all devices.